ChangChunHe/pyvaspflow/README.md

 -rw-rw-r-- 1 hecc hecc 345 Apr  4 15:19 POSCAR
 ```

-then you can sbath your job and after calculation, you will get the below files.
+then you can sbath your job, and after calculation you will get the below files.

 ```
 [hecc@cmp Si]$ ll